regisphilibert/rp_hugo/content/post/page-resources-manage/index.md

 Want to learn more about Leaf Bundle vs. Branch Bundle in Hugo?
 You should start by the [doc](https://gohugo.io/content-management/page-bundles/#readout) and keep on reeding this thorough [piece](https://scripter.co/hugo-leaf-and-branch-bundles/) by [@kaushalmodi](https://github.com/kaushalmodi)
 {{< /notice >}}

-## Pratcice: Page manifest using Resources and Metadata
+## Practice: Page manifest using Resources and Metadata

 Let's try and put in action what we learned.
 We'll build a page that lists important files to download and print.
 Each file will of course be Resources from the page's Bundle.